 One of the most convenient ways to travel between cities in Korea is by train.
 Bus schedules can vary depending on traffic, but that is hardly the case for the railroad, allowing passengers to make more exact travel plans and move to destinations on time.

-Ticket prices depend on the classification of the train and distance traveled.
-The two main railway lines are Gyeongbu Line and Honam Line but other railway lines also include Jeolla and Gyeongjeon Line, which reach as far as Yeosu and Changwon on the south coast.
+Korean trains are classified based on their speed and the amenities offered onboard.
+There are generally seven classifications: KTX express trains, KTX-Sancheon, Saemaeul, ITX-Saemaeul, ITX-Cheongchun, Mugunghwa, and KORAIL tourist trains.
+The two main railway lines are Gyeongbu Line and Honam Line but other railway lines also include Jeolla and Gyeongjeon Lines, which reach as far as Yeosu and Changwon on the southern coast.

 Major Train Stations in Seoul

 One of the most important railway stations in Seoul, Seoul Station is the starting point of the Gyeongbu Line, a double-track line that connects Seoul to Busan.
 Major stations on the Gyeongbu Line include Daejeon, Dongdaegu, Singyeongju, and Busan Station.
 Many other rail lines also start from Seoul Station, including the Jeolla∙Honam Line, with stops in Jeonju, Gwangju, Mokpo, and Yeosu.